MustafaFerhan/DebugLog/README.md

 #Why?

 android.util.Log is the most usable library of the Android.
-But, when we published our application on the market, some important information is clearly forgotten by the developer.
+But, when the apps released on the market, some important information is clearly forgotten by the developer.
 DebugLog is the simple and powerful solution for this case.

 and plus, it provides more understandable DDMS logs.